Published: August 21, 2020 | Last Updated: May 26, 2025

 Why Anton Bauer might be better.

-Since the battery is spring-loaded under the base, that release of tension can knock the battery off the mount.
-This is what users have the most amount of issues with – there’s no guarantee the battery will stay locked in, especially as the V-locks are used over time.
+Since the battery is spring-loaded under the base, a release of tension can knock it off the mount.
+This is where users have the most issues—there’s no guarantee the battery will stay locked in, especially as the V-locks are used over time.

-Compare that to the spring of the V-mount that’s ready to release the battery and drop it vertically at a moment’s notice, and you have a superior design in the locking mechanism of the AB mounts.
+Compare that to the spring of the V-mount, which is ready to release the battery and drop it vertically at a moment’s notice, and you have a superior design in the locking mechanism of the AB mounts.

 Lack of reliable locking may also lead to less reliable charging.